-- Option 2 - Pick a rope, a colour, and enter the length required for the first tail - This will be the length from bearing edge to bearing edge
+- Step 2 - Rope, required - Pick a rope, a colour, and enter the length required for the first tail - This will be the length from bearing edge to bearing edge

-- Option 6 - Pick the matching rope and enter the length of the second tail - This will be the length from bearing edge to bearing edge
+- Step 6 - Rope, required - Pick the matching rope and enter a matching length for the second tail - This will be the length from bearing edge to bearing edge